ymushkevych/Southridge-Stock-Exchange/Getting Started/SETUP.md

 6. Create the fifth tab `Passwords` **This sheet should be hidden**
 7. Create a tab and title it `Index A` then, make a chart and scale it to fit the page.
 8. In the `Data & Statistics` tab, in the A column, starting from row 3 and going down, insert the letter(s) of the value column for each day.
 9. Make an example portfolio sheet and activate the `create_sheets.js` script.

-# Setting up Index A

-1. Make a Google Sheet and designate it as your main Index A sheet.
-2. Name the first tab `Index A`
+10. in `constsants.js` fill in the missing form and sheet ids as needed

 # Setting up example portfolio